dinghino/linux-config/README.md

     cp ./configs/.vimrc ~/.vimrc

-#### Install vundle plugins
+#### Install Plug plugins

-    sudo vim -c VundleUpdate -c quitall
+    sudo vim -c :PlugInstall -c quitall

 This may pull out some errors while processing due plugins missing but it's ok.

 Configure `YouCompleteMe`
-with
+Using `Plug` instead of other plugins manager like `vundle` allows installing automatically al the dependecies and build `ycmd`, but if more completer are needed it can be done with

     cd ~/.vim/bundle/YouCompleteMe
     sudo python3.6 -m ./install.py --clang-completer --tern-completer

-The install script get passed only CLang and tern parameters since we only have those installed at the moment.
-This could take a while but has a nice output that logs everything.
+For more information see
 * [YouCompleteMe documentation](http://valloric.github.io/YouCompleteMe/)
 * [Personal GIST with other info](https://gist.github.com/dinghino/0f081500fdbb98b9db85a4cb3d3330b9)